Canteen43/ft_transcendence/README.md

 	- **Pros:** Position can update instantly because it doesn't have to be sent to the server
 - **Preliminary decision:** Authoritative server

+### Separation of labour
+- **Database container:** Just contains the database and its manager process
+- **Backend container:** Handles game loop and whatnot
+- **Frontend container:** A webserver that sends the frontend code to the client upon request

 ---

 *This project is part of the 42 School curriculum.*